leticiagcapovilla/mywikitest/home/Machine/high_level_app_virt_acc.md

 ## Machine Applications

 Machine applications are soft IOCs running on the control system whose purpose is to process low level PVs, providing derived high level PVs for client applications.
-There will be a number of such machines applications: <code>sirius-vaca</code>, <code>si-ap-currlt</code>, <code>si-tune</code>, <code>si-sofb</code>, <code>si-fam-ma</code>, and so on.
+There will be a number of such machines applications: `sirius-vaca`, `si-ap-currlt`, `si-tune`, `si-sofb`, `si-fam-ma`, and so on.

 ### Virtual accelerator